strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .3 =
+* Fixed bug where payment fields could show up on the review page when checking out with PayPal Express.

 = .2.2.1 =
 * Fixed bug where PayPal button was sometimes showing up for free levels.